autoplot/documentation/javadoc/org/autoplot/jythonsupport/JythonToJavaConverter.md

-# org.autoplot.jythonsupport.JythonToJavaConverterexperiment with code which converts the Jython AST (syntax tree) into Java
+# org.autoplot.jythonsupport.JythonToJavaConverter

- code.
+experiment with code which converts the Jython AST (syntax tree) into Java code.

-JythonToJavaConverter( )
+# JythonToJavaConverter( )

 ***